On July 19, 1855,

-As an independent, mutual bank, with no capital stock and no individual shareholders, today Dollar Bank is still dedicated to providing high quality banking services to our customers, not enriching shareholders.
+As an independent, mutual bank, today Dollar Bank is still dedicated to providing high quality banking services to our customers, not enriching shareholders.
 Dollar Bank has always been managed by a Board of community leaders who live, work and do business locally.
 The Board’s decisions are guided by their knowledge of and passion for the neighborhoods and towns that Dollar Bank serves.

 From the beginning, Dollar Bank made no restrictions on who could open a savings account with us.
 Men, women, young, old, all races, all creeds, Americans and immigrants -- all were welcome.